jvandonsel/compass/README.md

 ## Serial Console
-There's a rudimentary console program running in the background, allowing you to configure and monitor a few things assuming you have a serial terminal connected to your ESP32.
+There's a rudimentary console program running in the background, allowing you to configure and monitor a few things assuming you have a serial terminal connected to your ESP32 at 115200.
+The hardware supports either running the ESP32 from the 5v supply coming on the microUSB connector from the voltage regulator, or disconnecting this cable and connecting a microUSB cable from a laptop, which allows you to use the serial console at the same time.

 Console commands: